Ted's Hiking World Kuna Crest Lakes

 *

-Farewell, pretty lake; I probably won't see you again
+Farewell, pretty lake; I might not see you again

 Now it is time to address the next section of the route, which is expected to be difficult.
 Although I can see Bingaman Lake about a mile away, there is a deep, talus-infested chasm directly in front of me.
 Compounding the problem is the fact that the next lake on the itinerary is nearly as high as where I am standing now, which means that I should try to descend as little as possible along the way.